 If you select Include clients, use the Add Clients dialog to include or exclude the clients to whom you want to apply this alert problem area policy:

 Toggle the Mode button to turn the problem area policy ON or OFF.
 You can later change the mode in the alert problem area policy list by navigating to Setup > Alerts > Alert Problem Area.

 You can narrow the alert problem area policy to a subset of events by filtering the alerts using specific attributes.
 Leave the filter in the default OFF state to process all alerts.

 Set Apply Filter Criteria to ON, which presents options for specifying filter rules and attributes.

-Use the Match toggle to select how to apply alert enrichment rules that match filter rules:
+Use the Match toggle to select how to apply alert problem area rules that match filter rules:

-- Any: Apply alert enrichment to an alert that matches any of the rules.
+- Any: Apply alert problem area to an alert that matches any of the rules.

-- All: Apply alert enrichment to only alerts that match all of the defined rules.
+- All: Apply alert problem area to only alerts that match all of the defined rules.